ahmednoorzakaria/AgricultresuperappFrontend/README.md

 ### Introduction

-- *This is an Agricultural Super App designed and created to help less fortunate farmers gain knowledge, meet professionals within their field and connect with as many local farmers as possible.
-Easy access and simplicity were our goals, to make our web application as manoeuvrable and accessible as possible for everyone across the diaspora.*
+- *The Agricultural Super App is a web application designed to help farmers improve their yields by providing access to the latest agricultural practices, technologies, and expert advice.
+The app allows farmers to connect with professionals in their field and network with other farmers, opening up new markets and knowledge-sharing platforms.
+The core mission of the app is to make agriculture accessible and sustainable for everyone, empowering farmers to take control of their farming activities and improve their livelihoods, protect the environment, and contribute to global food security.*

 ### Features

 <li>Here are the features of our web application:

-  - *Viewing and Updating of User Profiles.*
+- *Users can like blogs.*
-  - *Liking and Commenting under Posts.*
+- *Users can comment under blogs.*
-  - *Following of other users.*
+- *Users have Profiles.*
+- *Users can also view and update themselves on breaking news.*
-  - *Accurate Weather Display.*
+- *Users can view Accurate Weather portrayals.*
+- *Users can sign up/log in and also log out.*
+- *Users can have their questions answered through the integrated AI Chat Box on the sidebar.*

 #### Known Bugs